-Of children receiving TIS sessions, 53% are in receipt of pupil premium funding, up from 38% last year.
-This increase on the previous year, is due to the school's response to children's anxiety about returning to school and the continued impact of Covid.
-This has been supported by an extensive PSHE programme within the classrooms.
+Of children receiving TIS sessions, 38% are in receipt of pupil premium funding.
+An increase on the previous year, due to the school's response to children's anxiety about returning to school.
+This was supported by an extensive PSHE programme within the classrooms.